rmsrosa/JSONSchema2Types.jl/README.md

 #### Nested schema

-Parser is already working (partially) on nested schemas.
+Parser is already working on nested schemas.

 For example, suppose we have a file `acme_nestedschema.json` with the following  `jsonschema`: